High Synagogue (Kraków): World War II

 During the occupation of Poland in World War II, Nazis stripped the interior of all furnishings.
 However the seventeenth-century baroque chanukah candlestick, which was transported to Wawel castle, is the only element of the equipment of the synagogue that survived the war.
 Currently, it is on permanent exhibition in the Old Synagogue at ulica Szeroka 24.

-The ceiling and roof altered after the war, adding another storey above the synagogue.
+The ceiling and roof were altered after the war, adding another storey above the synagogue.
 At present only the stone niche for the Aron Kodesh and the wall-paintings uncovered early in the 21st century by art conservation remain.
 On the eastern wall there is the largest and at the same time the oldest Renaissance Aron HaKodesh in Poland, the framework probably coming from the end of the sixteenth century, and the capstone from the late eighteenth century.
 Above the rectangular frame is a grotesque ornament in the form of two griffins, which formerly held the crown and the Hebrew inscription of Keter Torah, which means the crown of the Torah.
 The cavity is bordered by channeled pillars with composite capitals.
 During the conservation works, in 1971-1972, painted heavy curtains were discovered on the sides of the pillars, which disappeared over time.

 The High Synagogue serves as a Landmark Conservation building.
 Since 2005 it has been open to visitors.
 Photographic and other exhibitions about customs and traditions of the Jewish community of the interwar period are staged indoors.

 The High Synagogue of Prague was modelled after the Krakow's High Synagogue.